TEAP (EAP Teacher Training) Online Courses | 2020

 Two supplementary TEAP components:

 - Extension readings for extra study

-The five linked threads that run through the course are: academic writing, academic reading, academic speaking and listening, learner needs analysis with observations and materials development, and competency-based professional development.
+The five linked threads that run through the course are: academic writing, academic reading, academic speaking and listening, learner needs analysis with student conferencing and materials development, and competency-based professional development.

-TEAP seminars and workshops (30 hours in total) cover topics such as:
+TEAP online seminars and workshops cover topics such as:

 - EAP and Subject-Specific Needs Analysis